School of Physical Therapy

 *Introductory-level science courses are not accepted.

-- Adhere to legal practice standards, including all federal, state, and institutional regulations related to patient/client care and fiscal management.
+- Initiate professional physical therapy practice on a diverse patient/client population throughout the lifespan including all federal, state, and institutional regulations related to patient/client management and fiscal responsibility.

-- Identify, evaluate and integrate the best evidence for practice with clinical judgment and patient/client values, needs, and preferences to determine the best care for a patient/client.
+- Integrate the best contemporary evidence for physical therapy practice given increased clinical expertise and patient/client values, needs, and preferences.

 Graduation from a physical therapist education program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, VA 22314; phone; 703-706-3245; firstname.lastname@example.org is necessary for eligibility to sit for the licensure examination, which is required in all states.